 That rate fell to about a quarter of households that make between $35,000 and $75,000 a year and 20 percent for parents making more than $75,000.

-The study showed that only Boston, New Orleans, New York City, Washington, D.C., and Camden, New Jersey offered access to free transportation to all students attending district choice or charter schools.
+The study showed that only Boston, New Orleans, New York City, Washington, D.C., and Camden, N.J. offered access to free transportation to all students attending district choice or charter schools.
 CPRE added that community leaders in nearly every city studied said that a lack of transportation prevented low-income families from being able to access better school options.

-CPRE also found that limited public transportation systems in Camden and Oakland, California make it very difficult for high school students to take a city bus to get to class.
+CPRE also found that limited public transportation systems in Camden and Oakland, Calif. make it very difficult for high school students to take a city bus to get to class.
 Meanwhile, families in Atlanta and New Orleans reported safety concerns.

 CPRE found that most of the 18 cities studied do not utilize strategic planning of school sites.
 CPRE concluded that perceived or real barriers impede school district process, which can include lack of data or access to facilities.